Product Design Testing and QA Testing

 This involves double checking the design with the QA group’s own system test.
 This can be beneficial because test designers think of test cases without knowing the details of the design, so a thorough test by a separate group is likely to catch additional areas to correct.

-a new product release introduces bug fixes.
+2. Regression testing when a new product release introduces bug fixes.

 When a project is large and integrates many designs into one product, the QA test group is able to repeat a full or partial system test to ensure that modified modules or components work properly, and that the overall system operates properly.